Bree-M/Smart-Recruiter-frontend/README.md

-<<<<<<< HEAD
 ## Smart-Recruiter-frontend
 >>>>>>> b9a796b (updates)
 =======
 ## Smart-Recruiter-frontend
 This is a react-based interface that gives the recruiters and the developers a smoother experiencing when both searching for a job and hiring.
-This app uses APIs from flask backend for better interaction.
+This app uses APIs from flask backend for better interaction fir the users.

 ## Tech Stack
 - Reactjs